Shopping places suggestion besides the famous ones

 Beijing is not only the No.1 tourist destination in China but also a true shopper's paradise.
 As the capital of China, Beijing has been a center for commerce for centuries.
 Shopping in Beijing is different from shopping in Hong Kong or New York, since not only famous brand name fashions are available, but also many local products from around China that cannot be found anywhere else.
 There are many unique shops in Beijing that have been in operation for centuries and still offer the same high-quality products that they have always offered.
 Beijing is full of areas that sell wonderfully unique oriental items.
 Things like Peking (Beijing) Opera masks, handmade toys, Shadow Puppets, and traditional clothing are all available on your Beijing tours.

 Besides the famous Wangfujing Street, Xiushui Street, and Panjiayuan Antique Market, you can also find some interesting places to shop.

 Nanluoguxiang (South Gong and Drum Lane):

 Visiting Nanluoguxiang Lane is a unique experience.
-Many of the streets shop owners are local designers and artists.
-Here visitors can purchase handmade pottery, have paper cuts made to order, and purchase a custom tailored clothing.
+Many of the street shop owners are local designers and artists.
+Here visitors can purchase handmade pottery, have paper cuts made to order, and purchase custom-tailored clothing.
 The lane has numerous cafes and the atmosphere here is one of creativity.